Last updated 2 February 2021

-- The international crisis management team continues to monitor the situation as it develops and as different parts of the world experience different phases of the pandemic.
+- We continue to monitor the global situation as it develops, and as different parts of the world experience different phases of the pandemic.

-Even though we see some countries loosening restrictions and new opportunities to serve emerging, we realize that this pandemic is not yet over.
 Please pray with us as we continue to navigate this unprecedented situation under the Lord’s guidance.
-Pray that these crisis circumstances will provide new opportunities to witness and minister.
-Pray too that many, who have been unable to return to their original place of ministry, will either be able to do so soon, or will experience the Lord’s guidance if a change of focus should be considered.
+Pray that there will be new opportunities to witness and minister to those around us.
+Pray too that many OMF workers, who have been unable to return to their places of ministry, will either be able to do so soon, or will receive the Lord’s guidance if a change of focus should be considered.

-No matter where our workers are, may they continue to seek ways to practically show God’s love to their neighbors, share the good news of Jesus, and support local churches and believers through these difficult times.
+No matter where our workers are, our aim is to continue to seek ways to practically show God’s love to our neighbors, share the good news of Jesus, and support local churches and believers as we journey with them through these challenging times.